erikandersson96/portfolio-project-four/README.md

 1. When you have done that, you will see `"new"` up in the left corner.
 **Like this:**
 ![Screenshot new repository button github](/assets/readme/github.png)
 1. Select in the dropdown menu under `Repository template` if you for example would like to use the template provided by `Code Institute` that I did for this project.
-If you don't see it in the dropdown menu click this [link](https://github.com/Code-Institute-Org/python-essentials-template) to get to the one provided by `Code Institute` and click `Use this template` to the left of the green Gitpod button.
+If you don't see it in the dropdown menu click this [link](https://github.com/Code-Institute-Org/python-essentials-template) (link) to get to the one provided by `Code Institute` and click `Use this template` to the left of the green Gitpod button.
 1. When you have done that, give the repository a name.
 Leave it public if you want anyone on the internet to see your repository (I always do).
 1. Click create repository.
 1. **Remember** to use the `commit` commands that I explained above so your hard work doesn't get lost if anything happens to Gitpod.